towardsautonomy/TAPL/README.md

 #### Euclidean Clustering within a point-cloud using kd-tree for storing points.

- - C++ implementation of kd-tree and euclidean clustering in *src/ptEngine.cpp*
+ - C++ implementation of RANSAC for ground segmentation, kd-tree and euclidean clustering in *src/ptEngine.cpp*

 ![](media/lidar_objects_front_side.gif)